Thedappolice/LEDMatrix/ReadMe.md

 This is my 1st library, based around a 8 by 8 LED Matrix.
 If an expert views this and can provide improvement or any problems are found, please do not hesitate to cantact me via my email thedappolice69@gmail.com

-this library also serves as a tribute to Zenius Tech's teachings, find them on their website : https://www.zeniustech.com/

 Now the library is also compatible with the MAX7219 Chip commonly used with a typical 8x8 LED Matrix